commons |ˈkämənz| pl. noun

 Welcome to year two at Commons Church.
 We're still pretty new, but we're growing quickly and we're working to make space for everyone.
 We launched our new community in September 2014 out of the roots of the Evangelical Covenant Church in Calgary and the excitement of a new church plant here in the city.
 We've been overwhelmed by the grace God has given us.
 This year as we continue to listen to God we are beginning to imagine what the launch of a second Commons Church in the city might look like.

-Currently we have two identical services at 11AM and 7PM
+We have three identical services every Sunday at 915AM, 11AM and 7PM

 We recognize a need to rediscover the beautiful, dangerous, compelling idea that a group of people surrendered to Christ as Lord, and living in community together, really can transform society.
 God does not want to save us from the world, but rather calls us into his world where the lonely are invited into family and the isolated brought into community.